viadeo/kasper-framework/doc/source/guide/1_architecture_and_principles.rst

     * defining and handling data queries
     * indexing events into dedicated storage backends

-* The **NEUTRAL** area provides some platform services to the two other layers, such as :
-    * security mechanisms (Authentication/Identifcation) and ACLs (Authorizations)
+* The **NEUTRAL** area provides some platform services to the two other layers, such as security mechanisms (Authentication/Identifcation) and ACLs (Authorizations)
-    * asynchronous errors events and other events storage for the users of the system (either final ones or system users)

 * The **PRODUCT**, or platform client :
     * responsible to send commands to the platform, mainly asynchronously, and to manage user flow and interactions (task oriented)
     * responsible for sending data requests to the platform

-* The **EVENT PLATFORM** is responsible for dealing for the event communication, persistence and storage, it deals with three kind of events :
+* The **EVENT BUS** is responsible for dealing for the event communication, persistence and storage
-    * APPLICATION events are events from the product
-    * DOMAIN events are events sent by the domain implementation of the COMMAND area
-    * SYSTEM events are events sent by the infrastructure

 The implementation of the event platform is not fully part of the Kasper framework, which only manages with APPLICATION and DOMAIN events.

 Using Kasper you'll first need to understand some major facts :

 1. Your model is split into two parts :
     * the **write model** (command), enclosing the main part of your business model (validation, business relations, services, events, inter-domain communications)
     * the **read model** (query), enclosing data transfer logic and indexation policies
 2. The write model (command) is known to have **ACID** transactional properties (http://en.wikipedia.org/wiki/ACID)
 3. The read model try to prepare the data to be read with a minimum of computations and is known to be **BASE** (Basically Available, Soft state, Eventual consistency : http://en.wikipedia.org/wiki/Eventual_consistency)